Smart Internship

 How does a Smart internship work?

-Once a week the team meets/calls to discuss the activities carried out individually, together make assumptions and allocate work for the next meeting.
-At least once every two weeks there is a meeting/call with the organization’s representatives, to whom the team members present the interim results.
+Once a week the team meets to discuss the activities carried out individually, together make assumptions and allocate work for the next meeting.
+At least once every two weeks there is a meeting with the organization’s representatives, to whom the team members present the interim results.
 Responsibilities in the team are shared in order to achieve the weekly task, so the contribution of each participant is very important.

 To find out more about the expected activities, take a look at the Smart internship plan!